robpomeroy/BrightOS/README.md

 Ansible playbook for customising Linux to help users with special needs.

-## Notes: 14 January 2020
+## Notes: 12 March 2020

-This repository is a holding place for a potential project.
+This repository for a project under development.
 The aim is to create an Ansible build that converts a Linux installation into something suitable for users (particularly children) with special needs.
 Elements to include, potentially: